-Duffy, meanwhile, is hitting .385 with two home runs and 12 RBIs in his last 20 home games.
+Duffy, meanwhile, is hitting .385 with two home runs and 12 RBIs in his last nine road contests.

 Among the major league leaders hitting .386 on the road, ex-Brewer Nori Aoki is 7 for 9 in the series.

 San Francisco leads the NL with 129 runs and a .298 batting average this month.

 Milwaukee is headed in the opposite direction, losing six of seven while totaling 24 runs and hitting .202 during that span.

 The Brewers didn't get their first hit Tuesday until Aramis Ramirez homered in the fourth.
 The veteran third baseman went 2 for 2 with two RBIs after going 0 for 11 in his previous four contests.